Ship Pollution & Marine Safety

 In addition, air pollution from commercial ships is a growing problem.
 Every year, air quality worsens in British Columbia's Lower Mainland - and the primary source of this pollution is not cars, but ships!
 In Metro Vancouver, ships produce one third of the sulphur dioxide and are the second biggest producer of nitrous oxide.

-- NEW!
-Submission to the National Energy Board regarding the Kinder Morgan Firm Service Application
+- Submission to the National Energy Board regarding the Kinder Morgan Firm Service Application

-- NEW!
-The Stakeholder Workgroup Review of Planning and Response Capabilities
+- The Stakeholder Workgroup Review of Planning and Response Capabilities

 for a Marine Oil Spill on the U.S./Canadian Transboundary Areas of the